Big data searching using words: Anomaly detection in big data searching :

-\subsection{Anomaly detection in big data searching :}
+\section{Anomaly detection in big data searching :}

-If we search the word `pet' in Google, then we get almost 6,94,00,00,000 results (retrieved on 01.10.2023).
-Here, we observe that almost all the data related to pets provide information on animals or they are related to animals, etc. But among them, there are a few results, like `Polyethylene Terephthalate' (see figure 7) or `Positron emission tomography scan' (see figure 8), that completely deviate from the information that the majority of the data are providing.
-This type of data may be considered as an anomaly for the individual who wants to get information about pets, animals, etc. So, we study anomaly detection in big data searching using the Jaccard similarity coefficient.
+If we search the word `pet' on Google, then we get almost 6,94,00,00,000 results (retrieved on 01.10.2023).
+Here, we observe that almost all the data related to pets provide information about animals or are related to animals in some way.
+However, among these results, there are a few that are unrelated, such as 'Polyethylene Terephthalate' (see figure 7) or 'Positron Emission Tomography scan' (see figure 8), which completely deviate from the information provided by the majority of the data.
+This type of data may be considered an anomaly for someone seeking information on pets, animals, and related topics.
+Thus, we study anomaly detection in big data search using the Jaccard similarity coefficient.
 Let $A$ and $B$ be any two sets.
-Then, the Jaccard similarity coefficient \cite{26} is defined as $J(A,B)=\frac{|A\cap B|}{|A\cup B|}$.
-It is evident from \cite{26} that numerically, $ 0\leq J(A, B)\leq1 .$ \\
+Then, the Jaccard similarity coefficient \cite{45} is defined as $J(A,B)=\frac{|A\cap B|}{|A\cup B|}$.
+It is evident from \cite{45} that numerically, $ 0\leq J(A, B)\leq1 .$ \\